-where $V_0^{T,n}$ is the value of starting a new relationship when the producer knows a deviator (this is the general expression, see footnote 12).
-Indeed, the outside option for the producer is to start a new relationship, but should he do so, he would now know a deviator, namely the good match he was previously working with.
-If the producer knows a deviator, then his second best option will either be to resume a relationship with the deviator or to start a new relationship, now knowing two deviators, so that we get, through Bertrand Competition:
+where $V_0^{T,n}$ is the value of starting a new relationship when the producer knows a non-cooperating good match (this is the general expression, see footnote 16).
+Indeed, the outside option for the producer is to start a new relationship, but should he do so, he would now know a non-cooperating good match, namely the good match he was previously working with.
+If the producer knows a non-cooperating good match, then his second best option will either be to resume a relationship with the non-cooperating good match or to start a new relationship, now knowing two non-cooperating good match suppliers, so that we get, through Bertrand Competition:

-$$V_1^{s,n} = V_1^{T,n} - \max\left(V_N^T, V_0^{T,n}\right),$$ (A.13)

-where V_N^T denotes the joint value of a relationship with the deviator.
+$$V_1^{s,n} = V_1^{T,n} - \max\left(V_N^T, V_0^{T,n}\right),\tag{A.13}$$ where V_N^T denotes the joint value of a relationship with the non-cooperating good match.
 As mentioned in the text, depending on parameters, there is a number of different cases to consider.
 In order to save space we will consider only the case where in case of a deviation the producer always seeks out a new producer.
 The other cases are considered in Appendix B.1.
 The results of the paper hold in all cases.

-$^{^{35}}$ That still requires that switching to the innovator is a better option than switching to a potential deviator when the producer knows one (see footnote 33).
+45That still requires that switching to the innovator is a better option than switching to a potential non-cooperating good match when the producer knows one (see footnote 43).

-A.1.3 Step 3 in a special case: When a deviation always leads the producer to try out a different supplier and we need not index V_0^T and W_0^T by n as whether a producer knows a deviator or not is now irrelevant.
-As the producer will never return to a deviator, the continuation value of a deviator (with that producer) is 0: $(1 - \delta^I) V_N^s + \delta^I \gamma W_N^s = 0$.
+A.1.3 Step 3 in a special case: When a deviation always leads the producer to try out a different supplier and we need not index V_0^T and W_0^T by n as whether a producer knows a non-cooperating good match or not is now irrelevant.
+As the producer will never return to a non-cooperating good match, the continuation value of a non-cooperating good match (with that producer) is 0: $(1 - \delta^I) V_N^s + \delta^I \gamma W_N^s = 0$.
 In (A.8), we can therefore focus on $(1 - \delta^I) V_1^s + \delta^I \gamma W_1^s$ which is given by equation (A.10).
-(A.12) implies that in this case (7) holds.
+(A.12) implies that in this case (8) holds.
+Therefore the incentive to cooperate is directly related to the value a good match supplier captures in periods without innovation (V_1^s) .
+In addition, whenever the profits generated by an outdated good match supplier exceed the expected profits with the innovator, the difference contributes to the value of the outdated supplier and therefore to her incentive to cooperate.

-Assume that in periods without innovation, the producer would always rather try out a new supplier than a deviator, and, in periods with innovation, the producer would prefer both the innovator or an outdated new supplier to an (outdated) deviator.
+Assume that in periods without innovation, the producer would always rather try out a new supplier than a non-cooperating good match, and, in periods with innovation, the producer would prefer both the innovator or an outdated new supplier to an (outdated) non-cooperating good match.
 That is, we assume: